P

 pico

 A global constant holding the initial (default) namespace of internal symbols.
-Its value is a cons pair of two 'idx' trees, one for symbols with short names and one for symbols with long names (more than 7 bytes in the name).
+Its value is two cons pairs of the symbol ~ (as a marker) and two 'idx' trees, one for symbols with short names and one for symbols with long names (more than 7 bytes in the name).
 See also symbols, nsp, import and intern.

 : (symbols)